System Design Space

 Перейти на сайт

-What changed in traffic routing
+What changes in routing

 Address model and route aggregation